adithiarun/Artificial-Intelligence/Project-4/README.md

 The decide function is used to get either the left child or the right child node based on the return value of the decision function.

 ## Build Decision Tree
-In this function, the following decision tree is created:
+In this function, the below decision tree is created.
+The features used for splitting are a1, a2, a3, and a4.
 &nbsp; &nbsp; a4
 &nbsp; &nbsp; /\\
 &nbsp; a3 a2